ParlocameonTheDev/BPP/README.md

 Purple Pill : Increases your life steal while increasing your block cooldown.

 Red Pill : Increases your damage while decreasing your movement speed and your max health.

-Rigged Slippers : These slippers that you found on the black market help you jump very high.

 Slugs : Removes the range penalty from any cards you have picked.

 Sparatic : Gives a random amount of dashing force, which will dash you towards your crosshair.

-Speed Tape : Decreases your reload speed and increases your attack speed.

 Steel Ammunition : While the bullets travel faster, they still arch downwards, requiring skill to use properly.

 Stimulants : Provides you with very small boosts to anything character related.

-Surgical Kit : A very shady medical kit that somehow still works.
-Gives you an extra life.

 Swift Reactions : Dashes you upwards when you block, allowing for a swift escape.

-Tactical Gloves : Increases your fire rate and decreases your bullet gravity.

 Trusty Pan : This world-famous pan can block anything that may be in your way, sometimes, maybe...

-Weights : Heavier bullets that arch harder, but deal more damage.

 White Pill : Decreases your block cooldown while decreasing your health.